cary-ilm/docs-test/docs/index.rst

      .. image:: images/windowExample1.small.png

-OpenEXR provides the specification and reference implementation of the EXR file format, the professional-grade image storage format of the motion picture industry.
+Test 4 OpenEXR provides the specification and reference implementation of the EXR file format, the professional-grade image storage format of the motion picture industry.